 Make Homemade Laundry Detergent

-Edited by Shelley, Melissa Rae, Eng, Jen M and 1 other
+Edited by Shelley, Melissa Rae, Eng, Jen M and 2 others

 Make your own homemade laundry detergent right in your own kitchen using common cleaning products.
 Save money, help the environment by reducing product packaging waste, and enjoy the pride of having made something useful all by yourself.
 Just think of it.
 From now on you can be free from ever having to buy commercial laundry detergent again.